ssz-119/ssz-119.github.io/README.md

 # Su Zheng - Data Analyst Portfolio

 ## About
 Hi!
-I'm Su, a data analyst with a background in Computer Science and Marketing, driven by a love for cleaning chaos, uncovering insights, and bringing clarity to complex data.
-I thrive at the intersection of technical analysis and visual storytelling—whether that’s building dashboards in Tableau or identifying patterns in SQL and R.
+I'm Su, a data analyst with a background in computer science and business administration (notably marketing), motivated by a passion for cleaning chaos, uncovering insights, and bringing clarity and simplicity to complex data.
+I thrive at the intersection of technical analysis and visual storytelling from evaluating statistics to building visualizations and identifying patterns.

 With experience in IT logistics, cloud marketing, and product research, I bring both analytical rigor and creative perspective to every project.
-I especially enjoy working with data in product development, media, beauty, and tech, and I’m passionate about using data to help teams make smarter, human-centered decisions.
+I hope to use my skills, knowledge, and dedication to data to help teams with a impactful mission make smarter decisions.
+View my resume [here]().

-Explore my portfolio below to see how I’ve translated data into actionable insights—from health behavior patterns to consumer sentiment analysis.
+Explore my portfolio below to see how I’ve translated data into actionable insights from health behavior patterns to consumer sentiment analysis.

 This is a repository to share data analytics projects, showcase skills, and track my progress.